 The max deviation of the sample was .0195,” which, though within SAAMI specs, is still a large deviation when it comes to such a delicate area.
 To further demonstrate the practical problem, D’Arcy grabbed the bolt from a .300 Weatherby and placed each round under the extractor.
 The rounds at the smaller end of the spectrum weren’t secured by any extractor tension, and simply fell to the floor—so much for “controlled round feeding.”

-A properly fit Mauser-type extractor constructed of the proper material firmly grasps the cartridge from the time it leaves the magazine until it is ejected from the action and is a brilliant system of ensuring reliability.
+The Ruling A properly fit Mauser-type extractor constructed of the proper material firmly grasps the cartridge from the time it leaves the magazine until it is ejected from the action and is a brilliant system of ensuring reliability.
 That said, the exacting tolerances necessary to fit the bolt, extractor and cartridge case in harmony are not present under today’s mass production techniques.
 In addition, improper steels are often used.
 What is marketed as “controlled round feeding” on many production rifles these days is a glorified push-feed system, thanks to loose tolerances on both the extractor and ammunition.
 While this may work most of the time, it is not a foolproof system.
 If you’re looking for perfection, have an expert gunsmith install a proper extractor and consider sticking to a single source of brass.